ittybittyapps/appstoreconnect-cli/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: Create a technical task that needs doing
+about: Create a technical task that needs doing.
 title: 'Task: ...'
 labels: "task"
 assignees: ''